mmercurio/keyboards/Atreus/README.md

 * QWERTY layout for base layer
 * vi-style navigation vs Miryoku arrows on home keys
-* Additional macOS shortcuts on Nav and Mouse layers
+* Additional macOS shortcuts on `nav` and `mouse` layers
+* Swap `space` and `backspace` to match the layout on the [Keyboardio Model 100](https://shop.keyboard.io/products/model-100) I'm already familiar with.
 * Kaleidoscope [MouseKeys Warping](https://kaleidoscope.readthedocs.io/en/latest/plugins/Kaleidoscope-MouseKeys.html#warping) with 2x2 grid
 * Implementation differences to accommodate Kaleidoscope firmware and customizations for secondary modifier actions
-* The Keyboardio Atreus has 44 keys and I make regular use of 38 (the extras are redundant)
+* The Keyboardio Atreus has 44 keys and I make regular use of 38.
+The three outer keys on the last row of each hand are mostly ignored for regular use.

-Many of these differences from standard Miryoku are documented as [Alternative Layout](https://github.com/manna-harbour/miryoku/tree/master/docs/reference#alternative-layouts).
+See [Miryoku Alternative Layout](https://github.com/manna-harbour/miryoku/tree/master/docs/reference#alternative-layouts) for some documented differences from default Miryoku layout.

 ## Qukeys and Home Row Mods

 Until I learned about and started using [home row mods](https://precondition.github.io/home-row-mods), I was mostly unimpressed and ineffective with the Atreus.
 There just were not enough keys to comfortably accommodate how I was using the keyboard.
-That changed when I started using home row mods -- i.e., secondary actions on the home row keys that take on modifier keys such as `shift`, `control`, `alt`, when held and normal keys when tapped.
+That changed when I started using home *row mods*, or secondary actions on the home row keys that take on modifier keys such as `shift`, `control`, `alt`, when held and normal keys when tapped.

 My only problem was that when typing quickly (and sometimes not so quickly) with the default Kaleidoscope firmware, I would frequently accidentally trigger unintentional modifier actions and run into other problems such as repeated home row keys not getting registered.
 This is what led me to customize and compile my own firmware.